BAM-PFA/guerrillatv/_pages/interviews.md

 <div class="row">
   <div class="col-sm-7">
     <p>
-      In the run-up to the <strong>2020 presidential conventions</strong> and this November's <strong>election</strong>, we will be conducting interviews with some of the core members of TVTV.
-They will give some insight into the process of making <strong>guerrilla television</strong> and also reflect on what has changed (and what hasn't) from the media landscape of the 1970s.
+      In the run-up to the <strong>2020 Republican and Democratic National conventions</strong> and this November's <strong>presidential election</strong>, BAMPFA’s former video curator Steve Seid will interview some of the core members of TVTV.
+Megan Williams, Allen Rucker, Michael Shamberg, Hudson Marquez and Chip Lord, will give insight into the process of making <strong>guerrilla television</strong> and share their reflections on what has changed (and what hasn't) from the media landscape of the 1970s.
     </p>
     <p>
-      Keep an eye on this space as we post interviews in August and September 2020!
+      Watch this space!
+Interviews will be posted throughout August and September 2020!
     </p>
   </div>
   <div class="col-sm-5 text-center">